 16. BPA-Free Plastic

-By now most are aware of the dangers of BPA in plastics.
+By now most are aware of the potential dangers of BPA in plastics.
 BPA or bisphenol A is a chemical that has been used to make certain hard plastics and resins since the 1960s.
 BPA is found in polycarbonate plastics and epoxy resins.
 These polycarbonate plastics are often used in food and beverage containers such as water bottles.

-If using plastic, especially for food or drinking, its advised to stay away from BPA.
 Most companies that produce high-quality products will have “BPA-Free” listed as a feature.
 Do your research to be sure.
 Avoid plastics that are marked #3 or #7 according to the resin identification code (RIC) as these have the highest possibility of containing BPA.
 You can also avoid BPA by switching from plastic to an alternative material such as glass or stainless steel.

 17. Recycled Rubber